ankit24079/Vtol-Simulation-setup-in-gz-sim-with-Ardupilot/README.md

 # Setting up GZ-Sim with ArduPilot

-A guide for setting up a complete simulation environment for **ArduPilot** with **Gazebo (GZ-Sim)**.
-Based on the work by *Ankit Kumar* and *Jiarong Hong*, Mechanical Engineering & Saint Anthony Falls Laboratory, University of Minnesota.

 This setup is intended for a **VTOL (Vertical Takeoff and Landing) QuadPlane** model.

 ---